 Because the Live like a Millionaire Now movement is about being strategic with money to leave a legacy and financially savvy enough to Live life by Design, not Default, I still think we can find creative ways to have some summer fun.

 As someone who usually travels abroad at the end of the school year, this summer I too am staying close to home.
-However, I am still planning to have enjoy myself with what I call the 3 Cs: Camp, Chill & Create.
+However, I am still planning to enjoy myself with what I call the 3 Cs: Camp, Chill & Create.
 The 3 Cs take place in wide open spaces which makes it easy to maintain physical distancing while feeling socially connected.
-Who want to join me?
+Who wants to join me?

 My first attempt at camping or shall I say “glamping” occurred during a tour of Tasmania, the hometown of my friend I lovingly call Ellie Bellie.
 Our plan was to pitch a tent and sleep there for at least one night, intentionally giving up the luxury provided by her father’s glamorous camper.

-After spending hours pitching a tent, I eventually chickened out as I laid there reminiscing about tales of possible attacks by snakes or even worse, the Tasmanian devil himself by my American friends.
+After spending hours pitching a tent, I eventually chickened out as I laid there reminiscing about tales of possible attacks by snakes or even worse, the Tasmanian devil himself as shared by my American friends.

 So if at first you don’t succeed, try, try again.
 This summer I am summoning the courage to camp near the lovely waters of Malibu beach.